magnusa2007/client-Pterodactyl-commandline-interface/README.md

 ```
 # Setup
 ```
+If on linux first do "pip install getch"
 Get remember web cookie from DevTools under applications Get api from account setting
 You also need the url of the Pterodactyl